Miami Vice (film): Retrospective reviews

 In 2016, critic Steven Hyden wrote that Miami Vice had developed "a burgeoning reputation as a cult favorite, especially among younger critics and filmmakers who consider it a touchstone in their love of movies."
 Hyden wrote that the focus on "gloomy atmosphere and visual sensation" over plot and dialogue (much of which, he wrote, was "incomprehensible") made the film a visual meditation on "failure and futility" that was "one of the most expensive art films ever made."
 In Senses of Cinema, French director and critic Jean-Baptiste Thoret praised the film's digital aesthetic, extreme pace, and philosophical undertones; he called Miami Vice "a radical work that does not give up its author's formal and stylistic ambitions" and "an inspired synthesis of impressionism and hyper-realism," and said the film "has also just laid the foundations for a new order of action films."

 Director Harmony Korine cited Miami Vice as a major influence on his 2012 film Spring Breakers.
 "The reason I love [Mann's] movies, and that movie in particular," Korine said, "is I could feel the place.
 When I watch that film, I don't even pay attention to what they're saying or the storyline.
 I love the colors, I love the texture."

 Miami Vice was named the 95th best action film of all time in a 2014 Time Out poll of film critics, directors, actors and stunt actors.

+In a 2023 retrospective ranking of Mann’s films, The A.V.
+Club placed Miami Vice second, describing it as a “harder, dirtier, and more abstract crime film” than the original television series.
+The publication praised its digital cinematography, fractured editing, atmosphere, and the romance between Crockett and Isabella, arguing that the film takes the artistic ambitions of ‘‘Heat’’ and transforms them into “concentrated genius.”

 In July 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 286.